 Sodium carbonate ethanoic acid → sodium ethanoate carbon dioxide water

 Mass of reactants = 5.3 g + 6 g = 11.3 g

 Mass of products = 2.2 g + 0.9 g + 8.2 g = 11.3 g

 Therefore, the Law of conservation of mass is proved.

-Ans: Atoms combine in fixed ratio to form compounds can explain the law of definite proportions.
+Ans: Atoms combine in a fixed ratio to form compounds, which can explain the law of definite proportions.

-Ans: It is defined as equal 1/12 th of mass of 1 atom of C-12.
+Ans: It is defined as equal to 1/12th of the mass of 1 atom of C-12.
 It is called unified mass denoted by 'u’ these days.

 Ans: The size of an atom is so small that it is not possible to see it with naked eyes.
 Also, the atom of an element does not exist independently.